Grants, Awards & PhD's

 - If the application for support towards the cost of travel expenses is successful, the Society will reimburse the costs after the study day, once receipts are submitted.
 Receipts are to be sent to the Secretariat, marked for the attention of the Honorary Treasurer.

-From time to time the Society is made aware of grants and awards offered by third parties, including industry-sponsored grants and awards, that may be of interest to members of the British Pain Society.
+From time to time the Society is made aware of grants, awards & PhD's offered by third parties, including industry-sponsored grants and awards, that may be of interest to members of the British Pain Society.